A NEW MULTIMEDIA WORK

 Spring/Summer 2019: Development of the artistic work.

-Fall 2019: Live Performances begin in Chicago, Washington DC, Denver CO, and other cities, and will continue through 2021.
+Fall 2019: Performances in Washington DC, Denver CO, New Orleans, LA, and other cities, and will continue through 2021.

 Recipient of the Lincoln Center Award for Emerging Artists and the New York Philharmonic Kravis Emerging Composer Award, Anna Thorvaldsdottír is a composer who frequently works with large sonic structures that tend to reveal the presence of a vast variety of sustained sound materials, reflecting her sense of imaginative listening to landscapes and nature.
 Her music tends to portray a flowing world of sounds with an enigmatic lyrical atmosphere.